OpenTails/CRUMPET-Android/README.md

 ## Getting The Source

-To clone the repository, you must also remember to clone the submodules.
+To clone the [repository](https://github.com/MasterTailer/CRUMPET.git), you must also remember to clone the submodules.
 Using the git command line this would be done like so:

 ```
-git clone --recursive [(clone URL goes here)](https://github.com/MasterTailer/CRUMPET.git) $HOME/DIGITAiL
+git clone --recursive (repository URL goes here) $HOME/DIGITAiL
 ```

 If you have already cloned the repository before reading this, you will need to initialise the submodules.
 Again using the command line, this would be done like so: